bradreeder/CV/README.md

 ###INTERESTS

-- Learning
-  - I am an avid researcher and am currently studying to reach an A-level standard in Mathematics.
 - Hiking
   - I have climbed Mt Kilimanjaro and Everest Base Camp for charity, fundraising £3000 for [Childreach International](https://www.childreach.org.uk/) in 2010.
+  - I completed the Three Peaks challenge in 2009, helping to raise £10,000 for the charity [Zurich Cares](https://www.zurich.co.uk/zurichcommunitytrust/who-we-help/partners-and-programmes/).
-  - I am training to run the London Marathon in 2018.
+  - I am training to run the London Marathon in 2017.
 - Web & Hyper-Comics
   - I have presented original research at [Comics Forum](https://comicsforum.org/), the UK's leading academic conference in Comics Studies.
   - I enjoy creative writing & blogging, and in my spare time am keen to explore the medium using Web & AR technologies.
+- Learning
+  - I am an avid researcher and am currently studying to reach an A-level standard in Mathematics.